python/cpython/Doc/library/sqlite3.rst

 .. exception:: ProgrammingError

-   Exception raised for ``sqlite3`` API programming errors. for example syntax errors in SQL statements, and wrong number of bindings supplied to a query.
+   Exception raised for ``sqlite3`` API programming errors, for example supplying the wrong number of bindings to a query, or trying to operate on a closed :class:`Connection`.
    ``ProgrammingError`` is a subclass of :exc:`DatabaseError`.

 .. exception:: NotSupportedError